Books | The American Century

 Revised and updated, this classic text presents a vivid rendering of America in the twentieth century and into the twenty-first, stressing economic and urban growth, social and political change, civil rights and liberties, and the growth of the United States into a global superpower.

 Special sections cover gender, diversity, culture, science and technology, and environmental history.
-A new chapter brings the reader up to the present and places the United States in its current world position.
-Timelines and marginal notes are now included, and the overall length of the text has been reduced by approximately 50 pages—making it more readable to students and less expensive.
+This new edition brings the reader up to the present and places the United States in its current world position.

-In honor of this new 21st century edition of The American Century, M.E.
-Sharpe has commissioned several original essays from Kevin C. Murphy that call out moments from the 20th century with particular resonance for today's students, teachers, and Americans more broadly.
-We hope these essays encourage critical thinking about continuity and change as America embarks upon a new century.
+To supplement the text, M.E.
+Sharpe commissioned original essays from Kevin C. Murphy that call out moments from the 20th century with particular resonance for today's students, teachers, and Americans more broadly.

 - The Versailles Conference (Adobe PDF)